 The idea of hiking in the wilderness, with no trail to follow, excites some hikers and confuses or intimidates others.
 However, the nature of Denali's Park Road and bus system, and the terrain itself, can make trail-less hiking more approachable than it may seem at first blush.

-A good strategy is to take an early shuttle bus into the park, traveling to your turn-around point and scouting the terrain from the Park Road.
+A good strategy is to take an early shuttle bus into the park, traveling to either Eielson Visitor Center or Toklat River, and scouting the terrain from the Park Road.
 On your return towards the park entrance, you can tell your driver to let you off at whatever area looked most appealing.
 (Buses going to Wonder Lake and Kantishna probably take too long to incorporate a decent hike into your day).

 After your hike, you need only return to the road and wave down any passing shuttle.
 You can get a copy of the latest bus schedule upon arriving in the park, or you can download a schedule to bring with you.
 While uncommon, the first shuttle or two that you try to re-board may be full, so prepare for a worst-case scenario of waiting an hour for a ride.
-Many hikers will carry a book, or will cycle through their digital photos just taken during the hike to make the potential wait go by quicker.
+Many hikers will carry a book, or will browse through their digital photos just taken during the hike to make the potential wait go by quicker.